MrOtherGuy/fx-autoconfig/readme.md

 However, the bulk of the logic is located in profile folder with `boot.sys.mjs` so if the file is not found there then the loader is simply not used.

 The loader module (`boot.sys.mjs`) depends on two additional files: `utils.sys.mjs` to which is collection of various helper functions you can use in your scripts and `fs.sys.mjs` to implement read and write operations on the file system.
+Version "0.10.0" also added new `uc_api.sys.mjs` file which as an interface that scripts should import instead of importing utils.sys.mjs directly.

 **Note** as of version "0.8" fx-autoconfig is incompatible with Firefox ESR 102

+**Note** version "0.10.0" deprecated old `_ucUtils` symbol in favor of new `UC_API` so expect breakage if upgrading from older versions.

 ## Warning!